Alfred Hitchcock Presents: The Young One

 The Long Goodbye

-& Mercer is a Baudelairean elegy for the lost moment and the missed chance,
+Williams & Mercer is a Baudelairean elegy for the lost moment and the

-redeemed happily.
-The city suffers a sea change which is viewed in three ways,
+missed chance, redeemed happily.
+The city suffers a sea change that is viewed

-a shipment of money to Mexico City, a murdered wife, a husband driven to
+in three ways, a shipment of money to Mexico City, a murdered wife, a husband

 Marlowe is only